signalfx/splunk-otel-go/RELEASING.md

    if necessary.
    Contact @splunk/gdi-docs team if needed.

-2. Run the pre-release script which updates go.mod for submodules to depend on the new release.
-It creates a branch `pre_release_<new tag>` that will contain all release changes.
+1. Run the pre-release step which updates `go.mod` and `version.go` files in modules for the new release.

     ```sh
-    ./pre_release.sh -t <new tag>
+    ./goyek.sh -tag <new tag> prerelease
     ```

-3. Update [CHANGELOG.md](CHANGELOG.md) with new the new release.
+1. Update [CHANGELOG.md](CHANGELOG.md) with new the new release.

-4. Push the changes to upstream and create a Pull Request on GitHub.
+1. Push the changes to upstream and create a Pull Request on GitHub.

 ## Tag